 Ian Jones and McQuilton regard this saga as a Police blunder that played into Kellys hands and increased support for the Gang.
 Indeed, the newspaper Editorials which had initially supported the arrests soon changed their tune and opposed them, and called the situation a ‘farce’.
-However, Doug Morrissey says Jones and McQuilton have read much more into this disquiet than is supported by the facts.
+Such commentary from the ‘Establishment’ is the exact opposite of what would be expected if the Kelly claims about the authorities being down on them was true!
+In truth, the ‘establishment’ was committed to the just rule of law and the fair application of it, even to suspected associates of a gang of murderers.
+Correctly, Doug Morrissey says Jones and McQuilton have read much more into this disquiet than is supported by the facts.
 Morrissey has argued that sympathy for the men in custody was not at all sympathy for the Gang: “Rather, respectable people were disturbed at the flouting of the hallowed British principle of ‘habeas corpus’, which required that a person under arrest be brought promptly to court to face his or her accuser and that the case against them be produced”

 I turned to Trove to read the Report from the Beechworth Court, printed in the local newspaper The Ovens and Murray Advertiser, April 24th 1879 (HERE if you want to read it yourself) What you can’t help noticing is Police Magistrate W H Fosters determination to be fair and to follow the law and his conscience, which of course is the exact opposite of what you would expect to see if the Kelly fanatics beliefs about police corruption and harassment were based on fact.
 His dealing with ‘Wild” Wright was also humane and decent, without a hint of persecution or a vendetta against a known Kelly supporter, even after Wright had insulted and abused him at earlier hearings.